joaoofreitas/p2p/README.md

 # Start second node that connects to first
 go run .
 8002 localhost:8001

+# Send a file from first node
+# In first terminal: /send test.txt

 # Start third node that connects to second
 go run .
 8003 localhost:8002